thoughtspot/thoughtspot.github.io/_app-integrate/introduction/login-console.md

 ---
-title: [Log into the Linux shell using SSH]
+title: [Log in to the Linux shell using SSH]

-summary: You may need to log into the Linux shell to administer your ThoughtSpot cluster.
-last_updated: 11/18/2019
+last_updated: tbd
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---